Last week I got all Berkeley on you and talked about the more obviously bad for you foods.

 Sprinkle a little nutritional yeast over it and and it’s the perfect movie night companion.

-Avoid the pre-popped and pre-seasoned popcorn because it’s often high in sodium and artificial ingredients.
+Avoid the pre-popped and pre-seasoned popcorn though because it’s often high in sodium and artificial ingredients.

 5. Non-Dairy Milk

 I’m nearing the realm of over dramatic with this one, but hear me out.

 Most packaged non-dairy milks have lots of ingredients in them and are high in sugar.

 Would I rather you drink these than cows milk?
 Absolutely.
 Cows milk is nasty stuff that only does damage to your beautiful bod.

 The healthiest thing to do is to make your own nut or soy milk.
 If you’ve never had fresh almond milk then you’re in for a treat.
 It’s flippin’ delish.

 If you don’t have time to make your own nut or soy milk, I feel you.
 WestSoy and Trader Joe’s makes an unsweetened soy milk that only has two ingredients: organic soybeans and filtered water.
 Choose one of those if you buy packaged non-dairy milk.